gooofy/zamia-prolog/README.md

 # HAL Prolog

 Scalable and embeddable compiler/interpreter for a HAL-Prolog (a Prolog dialect).
-Stores its knowlegde base in a Database via SQLAlchemy - hence the scalability, i.e. the knowlegde base is not limited by the amount of RAM available.
+Stores its knowledge base in a Database via SQLAlchemy - hence the scalability, i.e. the knowledge base is not limited by the amount of RAM available.

 HAL Prolog is written in pure python so it can be easily embedded into other python applications.
 Compiler and runtime have interfaces to register custom builtins which can either be evaluated at compile time (called directives in